Sureflow Control Valve system for the Papa Pump

 The Sureflow automatic flow regulation system signifies another revolution in the operational ability of ram pump technology.
 We are the only company to design and deliver not only the unique composite Papa ram pump, but a self-regulating composite ram pump for 21st century, zero-energy water delivery

 Variable water supplies and low flow rates can cause hydro rams to operate at less than maximum efficiency.
 Water Powered Technologies has developed the Sureflow Valve to work with the Papa Pump and ensure seamless and automatic operation where flows are small, variable or intermittent.
 This especially useful in countries subject to dry seasons or low rainfall.

-As the water level drops in the supply tank drops, a float arrangement will cause the Sureflow valve to close.
+As the water level in the supply tank drops, a float arrangement causes the Sureflow valve to close.
 As the water level in the supply tank rises, the float arrangement will cause the Sureflow valve to open and the pump will automatically restart.